delnouty/delnouty/README.md

 ## Objective

-As a data analyst with expertise in statistical and stochastic modeling, optimization, optimal control, and data science, my goal is to leverage my skills to drive data-driven insights and contribute to innovative projects.
+As a data scientist with expertise in statistical and stochastic modeling, optimization, optimal control, and data science, my goal is to leverage my skills to drive data-driven insights and contribute to innovative projects.
 I aim to transform complex data into actionable strategies and solutions.

 ## Skills